crossplane/docs/content/v1.11/getting-started/introduction.md

 Directly creating _Composite Resources_ requires cluster-wide permissions, shared with all teams.
-_Claims_ create the same set of resources, but on a namespace level.
+_Claims_ create the same set of resources, but from a namespace level.
 {{< /hint >}}

 The previous _Composite Resource Definition_ allows the creation of _Claims_